Ayaan1810/MedBuddy/README.md

 - **Responsive UI**: Modern user interface with mobile responsiveness.
 - **Notifications**: Alerts to remind users about their scheduled medicines.

-## Screenshots

-(Add screenshots here of your app in action, showing the dashboard, scheduling, and prescription features.)

-## Installation

 ### Prerequisites